Building Confidence Through Self Awareness and Nervous System Regulation

 How the Nervous System Influences Confidence

 The nervous system controls how your body reacts to stress.
-When it is dysregulated, you may feel overwhelmed, anxious, or shut down.
-These reactions can undermine your confidence by making you feel out of control.
+When it is dysregulated, you may feel overwhelmed, anxious, or may even shut down.
+These reactions can undermine your confidence by making you feel 'out of control'.

 A regulated nervous system helps you stay calm and focused, even in challenging situations.
 It supports clear thinking and emotional balance, which are essential for confident behavior.